Skip to main content

 What can I do if my bin was missed?

-• after 4.30pm on your bin collection day for general waste bin collections
+• after 4.30pm on your bin collection day for red bin collections

-• within 2 working days of your bin collection day for recycling and green waste bins.
+• within 2 working days of your bin collection day for yellow and green bins.

-Bins will be collected as soon as possible once a request has been made.
+Bins will be collected as soon as possible.

 Apply for in-home bin collection